atillatan/blog/_articles/changing-the-responsible-dns-a-domain-name.md

 ---

 # Changing the Responsible DNS for a Domain Name

-P# Purpose: Changing the Responsible DNS for a Domain Name

 **Purpose:** To change the responsible DNS record for a domain name purchased from any provider.